 From axolotls to zebras.
 Abstract photography of the body isn’t limited to the human form.
 People have been photographing animals since photography was invented.

 You can try abstract photography of animal bodies too.
 Include close-ups of colourful feathers, fur patterns or beautiful animal eyes.

 It can be a challenge though.
 Many animals don’t take direction as readily as human subjects

 Focus on compositional tenets such as texture, line and colour.
 This creates abstract studies that speak to the nature of the physical body.

 Just make sure it’s as fun for the animal as it is for you photographing them!

 Abstract photography of the body creates a study of our own physicality.

 Photographers can explore the nature of human and animal form.
 You’ll create beautiful images that speak to the character of life itself.

 Abstraction emphasises or deconstructs an image.
 It relies instead on a viewer’s innate responses to visual stimuli.

-When combined with abstraction, photography of the body explores the way we visually relate to ourselves and others.
+When combined with abstraction, photography of the body and nude photography explores the way we visually relate to ourselves and others.